Finding Dory (2016) Review

 With the exception of the “Cars” franchise, Pixar themselves are the exceptions to the usual law of diminishing returns which normally plagues sequels.
-However, in landing a sequel to “Finding Nemo”, a perfect story which really needed no follow-up would Pixar flounder or would the carping prove bass-less?
+However, in landing a sequel to “Finding Nemo”, a perfect story that really needed no follow-up would Pixar flounder or would the carping prove bass-less?

 A year after Nemo safely returned to the reef, Dory (Ellen DeGeneres) has a sudden epiphany as a memory of her parents resurfaces.
 Without thinking, she rushes off to try and find them, leaving Marlin (Albert Brooks) and Nemo (Hayden Rolence) to try and catch up with her and bring her home again.
 Meanwhile, Dory has found her way to the Marine Life Institute where she was born and together with Hank the ‘septapus’ must find her way back to the open ocean once more.